 Figure 5.x.2.1.1-1 illustrates the procedure for the SEALDD server to determine the content caching capability of the SEALDD client, establishing the data transmission connection with the SEALDD client for efficient content delivery (or so-named ECD), as well as the SEALDD layer utilizing the satellite services to transmit contents between the VAL client and VAL server for better global service coverage.

 Pre-condition:

 - The VAL server discovers and selects the SEALDD server by CAPIF functions.

+- Both VAL servers and VAL clients are deployed on the ground.